- Mission & History

 Obtaining a Permit

-You may register your vehicle for the 2019-2020 academic year now.
-Parking permit tags will be available for pick up beginning Monday, August 19 from College Services in Troy or Albany.
+You may register your vehicle for the 2020-2021 academic year now.
+Parking permit tags will be available for pick up upon confirmation from College Services in Troy or Albany.

-Parking rules and regulations establish standards for the administration and enforcement of campus parking at Sage.
+Parking rules and regulations establish standards for the administration and enforcement of campus parking at Russell Sage College.
 The privilege of parking at Sage comes with the responsibility of adhering to the rules and regulations published herein.
 Parking on campus is at your own risk.
 Students and employees are responsible for being familiar with the parking rules and regulations.

 Obtaining a parking permit does not guarantee a parking space.
 On some days, depending on the course schedule, there is a high demand for parking.
 Please plan accordingly.